On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: Introduction

-In particular, this theorem shows that the KdV equation has a solution within the class of steplike Schwartz-type perturbations of finite-gap potentials:
+In particular, this theorem shows that the KdV equation has a solution in the class of steplike Schwartz-type perturbations of finite-gap potentials:

-\begin{corollary} Let $p_\pm(x,t)$ be two real-valued finite-gap solutions of the KdV equation corresponding to arbitrary finite-gap initial data $p_\pm(x)=p_\pm(x,0)$.
-In addition, suppose, that $q(x)$ is a steplike Schwartz-type perturbations of $p_\pm(x)$.
-Then the solution $q(x,t)$ of the initial-value problem for the KdV equation \eqref{KdV} is a steplike Schwartz-type perturbations of $p_\pm(x,t)$ for all $t\in\R$. \end{corollary}
+\begin{corollary} Let $p_\pm(x,t)$ be two real-valued, quasi-periodic, finite-gap solutions of the KdV equation corresponding to arbitrary quasi-periodic, finite-gap initial data $p_\pm(x)=p_\pm(x,0)$.
+In addition, suppose, that $q(x)$ is a steplike Schwartz-type perturbation of $p_\pm(x)$.
+Then the solution $q(x,t)$ of the initial-value problem for the KdV equation \eqref{KdV} is a steplike Schwartz-type perturbation of $p_\pm(x,t)$ for all $t\in\R$. \end{corollary}

+The above results can also be used to solve analogous Cauchy problems for the modified KdV equation \cite{ET3}.
+Furthermore, it might also be of independent interest that for uniqueness the following weaker requirement is sufficient.